chosen0ne/fql/README.md

           -----------------------------------------------------------------------------------------------------

     2) list all the python files name and size.
-        > python fql.py 'select name, size from name like "%.py$"'
+        > python fql.py 'select name, size from . where name like "%.py$"'
         > -----------------------------------
           | name                | size      |
           -----------------------------------